krawaller/jscomp/demos/localstorage/react/vanilla/README.md

 ---
-title: Straightforward React
+title: createClass
 author: krawaller
 maindep: react
 ---

-No surprises here, this is a vanilla React implementation.
+No surprises here, this is a vanilla React implementation using the createClass Syntax.